-The Natural is considered one of the greatest sports movies of all time and most of the film was shot in Buffalo New York in 1983.
+The Natural is considered one of the greatest sports movies of all time and the film was photographed almost entirely in Buffalo , New York in 1983.
 In fact, The Natural has been selected as one of the top five baseball movies in the history of film and also recognized as one of the top ten sports movies in history.

 The Natural was based on the book by the same name written by Bernard Malamud in 1952.
 The story is about a middle aged baseball player named Roy Hobbs, trying to regain a once promising career which was cut short by a scandalous incident.